score-partners/score.partners/glossary/solution.md

 # Solution

-A solution is an application or library developed in the SCORE project
+A solution is an application or library developed in the as part of the SCORE project.